kwan3217/roboSim/README.md

 # roboSim
-Simulation to build a robot's guidance system in.
+Simulation in which to build a robot's guidance system.

 Currently in development stages.